determined-ai/determined/docs/setup-cluster/workspaces-rpools.rst

 .. meta::
    :description: Discover how to associate resource pools to specific workspaces in the same way you associate certain artifacts, like experiments, to workspaces.

-You can associate resource pools to specific workspaces in the same way you associate certain artifacts, like experiments, to workspaces.
+You can associate :ref:`resource pools <resource-pools>` to specific workspaces similar to how you associate certain artifacts, like experiments, to workspaces.

 .. attention::